Making a DIY Pushpin Map

 Then apply the map to a foam core.
 Or cork board, whichever you prefer.
 I found inexpensive foam board at Office Depot; it was only about $1 per 9×12 inch piece.
 I then cut it down to 8×10 inches, which is really easy to do with either material (though bad quality cork can sometimes crumble).
 Then you just glue the map onto the board!
 I use Sobo glue but most glues should be acceptable.
 Your map is pretty much complete!

 Get your perfect framing ready.
 There are so many options for framing, including a backless photo frame, a shadow box, etc. For me, these unfinished wood frames were perfect because they’re thick enough to stand by itself, but had a small overhang so that I could glue the map on without seeing any edges.
-Either make your map a little bigger than the frame, or choose a slightly bigger frame to make sure you get a clean fit.

 This was the priciest part of the project at $8.50/frame, but so worth it.
 However, you have lots of different options.
 Moreover, you have a tonne of options for decorating your frame.
 I just used a wood stain on mine, which costs about $6 at a hardware store.
 You can also use paint, paper mache, and so many other things to decorate your frame.
 You can even frame with cork board for an extra layer of pushpin action with photos from your travels.